Where Should Trucks Drive in Windsor?

 Why This Matters

-Live near a busy road in Windsor?
+Live on a busy street in Windsor?
 This decides whether trucks keep rumbling past your house—or get rerouted elsewhere.
-Noise, vibration, and safety on residential streets are all at stake.
-If you run a business that relies on deliveries, the new routes affect how goods reach you.
+Noise, safety, and even property values are at stake.
+Business owners care too: the routes affect delivery times and costs.

 What Could Change